Enjoy the luxurious, climate-controlled First Class...Recurring Event

-Our first pairing features creamy, spreadable goat cheese, Chevre, found at Linden Dale Farm’s stand at Lancaster Central Market paired with the award-winning Sauvignon Blanc from Waltz Vineyard.
-The chevre is fresh and locally made, and can be spread on crackers or raw veggies.
-Waltz’s Sauvignon Blanc is a dry white wine with notes of green apple, citrus and honeysuckle.
+The chèvre is fresh and locally made and can be spread on crackers or raw veggies.
+Waltz’s Sauvignon Blanc is a dry white wine with notes of green apple, citrus, and honeysuckle.
 The crispness of this wine pairs well with the rich, creaminess of the chèvre.

 We’ve paired a creamy, mild fresh mozzarella with a crisp Pinot Gris.
 The mozzarella, a classic Italian cheese, was found at Delgiorno’s Italian Specialties at Lancaster Central Market.
-The freshness pairs well with Weathered Vineyard’s Pinot Gris, a fruity white wine with citrus, pear, white nectarine and apple notes.
+The freshness pairs well with Weathered Vineyard’s Pinot Gris, a fruity white wine with citrus, pear, white nectarine, and apple notes.
 The fresh cheese paired with the fruity wine is a match made in heaven.

-Our third pairing features a locally made Monterey Jack cheese from September Farm Cheese and a merlot with moxie from Nissley Vineyards.
+Featuring a locally made Monterey Jack cheese from September Farm Cheese and merlot with moxie from Nissley Vineyards.
 Enjoy this fresh, mild cheese is made in Honey Brook with dairy from the neighboring farm.
 If you’re a fan of dry, medium-bodied Merlots, Nissley’s is for you.
 With hints of black pepper, the wine goes well with the tasty, mild cheese.

-For this pairing, we picked up a classic smoked Gouda from S Clyde Weaver,which offers a nutty, smoky flavor.
+A classic smoked Gouda from S Clyde Weaver, offers a nutty, smoky flavor.
 This semi-hard cheese is perfect for snacking while sipping on the Vineyard at Hershey’s red-blend, Firefly.
 An artful blend of Cabernet Sauvignon and Merlot, this wine is full-bodied with notes of plum, currant, and spice.
 The warm finish of the wine pairs well with the smokiness of the cheese.

 A cheese like this deserves a rich wine.
 The Vineyard at Grandview’s Cabernet Sauvignon is a full-bodied wine aged in oak barrels, with notes of red fruit and spice.

 Lancaster has all sorts of adventures, here's just a few that are exclusively people 21 years or older.